No A-card. No Election. No Union.

 Election Facts – The Significance of an A-card

-Despite having been turned down eight times in a row, union organizers are once again trying to convince Union Pacific dispatchers to abandon their management status and join a union.
+Despite having been turned down nine times in a row, union organizers are once again trying to convince Union Pacific dispatchers to abandon their management status and join a union.
 Here are some essential facts about the process to keep in mind if you are approached by a union organizer.

 For a union to obtain authority to represent UP dispatchers, it would have to prevail in an election conducted by the National Mediation Board (NMB).
 The NMB will not hold an election unless it is convinced that a sufficient number of employees who are eligible to vote actually want an election.